abdulrahman-khan/abdulrahman-khan/README.md

+## Hello! 👋
-## Greetings! 👋 My name is Abdulrahman Khan!
+My name is Abdulrahman Khan!
-Welcome to my Data Analyst github profile!

-I am a graduate from Sheridan College with strong analytical and programming skills.
-Experienced in data cleaning and visualization working within a dynamic data reporting environment using Oracle.
-I am Microsoft Power BI Data Analyst Associate Certified, skilled in a range of data analysis tools and technologies including SQL, Excel, Python, R, PowerBI and Oracle.

-With a background in Software Development and Testing, I have discovered my passion for working with data.
-I specialize in transforming complex data into compelling stories and actionable insights that drive real-world applications.

 You can find my developer github page here https://github.com/monamoe

 # Welcome to my Data Analysis github portfolio!
 Here you can find my Data Analysis projects in which showcase the various technologies and skills I posses, and a few case studies in which I provide real world analysis and insights to drive business growth.

+📚 Notable Projects:
+  - WIP

 💼 Professional Experience:
   - Previously worked as a Data Analyst